RayZopf/RealFire/README.md

 Todo
 ----
-keeping it low prim (using particles, producing lag) maybe add some flexi-prims later (more landimpact, less laggy)
+keeping it low prim (using particles, producing lag)
+maybe add some flexi-prims (more landimpact, less laggy)
+rework some internal functions like
+ - size of fire
+ - change of fire/sound
+ - settings notecard and verbosity